g8os/home/docs/interacting/commands/disk.md

 <a id="list"></a>
 ## disk.list

-List all available block devices, similar to the `lsblk` command.
+Lists all available block devices, similar to the `lsblk` command.
 It takes no arguments.

 <a id="mktable"></a>